IIT Madras: Grading System and Student Evaluation

-The Indian Institutes of Technology are under control of the Government of India and therefore have strict rules for grade.
-Depending on the course the evaluation is based on participation in class, attendance, quiz, exam and/or paper.
-Continuous evaluation is done by course instructors.
+The Indian Institutes of Technology have strict rules for grading.
+Depending on the course, the evaluation is based on participation in class, attendance, quizzes, exams and/or papers.
+Course instructors do continuous evaluation.

 The Evaluation System of IIT Madras which is also used in other IITs is the Cumulative Grade Point Average with a scale from 0 to 10 which is converted to letters:

 CGPA then gets calculated as the cumulative credit-weighted average of the grade points: